Medium format: 120, 220 and 620 film

 This film is shot in a variety of aspect ratios, which differ depending on the camera or frame insert used.
 The most common aspect ratios are 6×6 cm (square/1:1) and 6×4.5 cm (rectangular/4:3).
 Other frequently used aspect ratios are 6×7 cm, 6×9 cm, and 6×17 cm panoramic.
 The 6×4.5 cm format is usually referred to as "645", with many cameras that use this ratio bearing "645" in their product name.
 Cameras that can switch to different aspect ratios do so by either switching camera backs, by using a frame insert, or by use of special multi-format backs.
 All of these dimensions are nominal; actual dimensions are a bit different.
-For example, 6×7 cm might give an image on film that is actually 56×70 mm; this enlarges exactly to fill an 8×10 sheet of paper.
+For example, 6×7 cm might give an image on film that is actually 56×70 mm; this enlarges exactly to fill an 8×10 inch sheet of paper.
 Another feature of many medium-format models is the ability to use Polaroid instant film in an interchangeable back.
 Studio, commercial and architectural photographers value this system for its ability to verify the focus and exposure.